-Now that you have found Overeaters Anonymous, you may want to make sure the program is right for you.
-Many of us have found it useful to answer the following questions to determine if we have a problem with compulsive eating.
+Now that you have found OA, you may want to make sure that this program is right for you.
+Many of us have found it useful to answer the questions below to determine if we have a problem with compulsive eating or compulsive food behaviors.

 - Do I eat when I’m not hungry, or not eat when my body needs nourishment?

 - Do I go on eating binges for no apparent reason, sometimes eating until I’m stuffed or even feel sick?

 - Do I have feelings of guilt, shame or embarrassment about my weight or the way I eat?